Why are you coming to Exodus?

 Where should I keep my written why?

-Once you have your written why, type it into the Exodus 90 mobile app so that it is accessible to you daily.
+Once you have your written why, type it into the Exodus mobile app so that it is accessible to you daily.
 Consider also writing it down on a small piece of paper and using it as your bookmark as you make your way through this book.
-Your why will help inspire the motivation you need from Day 1 all the way through Day 90 and into Day 91 with the Biblical Series.
+Your why will help inspire the motivation you need during these spiritual exercises.

 "For where your treasure is, there also will your heart be."